-During President’s Week or any time, you can visit NYC places with a special connection to US Presidents, including George Washington and Abraham Lincoln, whose birthdays we celebrate each February.
+During February, or any time, you can visit these New York City places with a special connection to US Presidents, including George Washington and Abraham Lincoln, whose birthdays we celebrate this week and next.

-Federal Hall National Monument — George Washington took the oath of office on this spot on Wall Street, to become our first President.
-It’s easy to find – just look for his bronze statue guarding the front steps.
-There’s a wonderful museum inside, with exhibits about New York City and our role in the early history of the USA.
-National Park Service direct link to Federal Hall National Monument.
+Federal Hall National Monument – George Washington took the oath of office on this spot on Wall Street, to become the first American President.
+It’s easy to find – just look for his larger-than-life bronze statue guarding the front steps.
+There’s a wonderful museum inside, with exhibits about New York City and our role in the early history of the USA, including as the first US capitol city, before that moved to Philadelphia and then Washington, DC.
+National Park Service direct link

 SEE ALSO George Washington’s New York City

 Grant’s Tomb – He’s not just the man whose face is on the $50 bill.
 Ulysses S. Grant was a Civil War general before he became President.
 He and his wife are buried in the largest mausoleum in the United States, which overlooks the Hudson River in Manhattan, close to where they lived after leaving the White House.
-National Park Service direct link to the General Grant National Monument.
+National Park Service direct link to what is known officially as the General Grant National Monument.

 Theodore Roosevelt Birthplace – The only US President born in New York City, his childhood home in what is now called the Flatiron District is a National Historic Site.
 Teddy Roosevelt also served as NYC Police Commissioner, and founded the national park system, saving millions of acres of land for public use.
 National Park Service direct link to the Theodore Roosevelt Birthplace National Historic Site.
 He was also a devoted conservationist, and was one of the founders of the American Museum of Natural History, where there is a the wing named for him.